Antium: Roman Antium

 In 338 BC Antium became a colonia with Roman citizenship of the Antiates, and in 317 BC it became a municipium.
 The Roman colony had duumvirs, and quaestors were also present as magistrates.

 During the civil war against Gaius Marius, Antium - breadbasket of Rome - was allied with Sulla: in 87 BC it suffered a surprise attack and was devastated by the Marian troops, with many citizen deaths.

 With the expansion of Roman Republic Antium was just far enough away to be insulated from the riots and tumults of Rome.
 The Romans built magnificent seaside villas there and their remains are conspicuous all along the shore, both to the east and to the northwest of the town.
 Gaius Maecenas also had a villa.
 Many ancient masterpieces of sculpture have been found there: the Fanciulla d'Anzio, the Borghese Gladiator (in the Louvre) and the Apollo Belvedere (in the Vatican) were all discovered in the ruins of villas at Antium.
 When Cicero returned from exile, it was at Antium that he reassembled the battered remains of his libraries, where the scrolls would be secure.

 Of the villas, the most famous was the imperial villa, known as Domus Neroniana (Villa of Nero), which was used by each emperor in turn, up to the Severans and which extended some 800 m along the seafront of the Capo d'Anzio.
 Augustus received a delegation from Rome there to acclaim him Pater patriae ("Father of his Country").
 The Julian and Claudian emperors frequently visited it; both Emperor Caligula and Nero were born in Antium.
 Nero razed the villa on the site to rebuild it on a more massive scale and according to an imperial style.
 Including a theatre were built in Antium.
 In 60 AD Nero also founded a colony of veterans and built a new harbour, the projecting moles of which still exist.

 Of the famous temple of Fortune (Horace, Od. i.
 35) no remains are known, but its location is assumed in the Capo d'Anzio, area of the Domus Neroniana.

 Late Antiquity

 There are records of the participation of a few bishops of Antium in synods held in Rome: Gaudentius in 465, Felix in 487, Vindemius in 499 and 501.
 Barbarian incursions in the 6th century put an end to its existence as a residential bishopric.
 Accordingly, Antium is today listed by the Catholic Church as a titular see.

 Middle Ages

 Attacked by the Vandals of Gaiseric (5th century), the Goths of Vitiges (6th century), and then by the Saracens, in the Middle Ages Antium was deserted in favour of Nettuno, which maintained the legacy of the ancient town.

+Nettuno is usually attributed only a medieval origin, but in the modern era it was considered a natural heir, a continuation of Antium; a view taken up by a contemporary orientation.